ieuan/craftcms-cloudfront-signed-urls/README.md

 2. Then tell Composer to load the plugin:

-        composer require /cloudfront-private
+        composer require troisiemejoueur/cloudfront-signed-urls

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for cloudfront-private.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Cloudfront Signed Urls.

-## cloudfront-private Overview
+## Overview

 -Insert text here-

-## Configuring cloudfront-private
+## Config

 -Insert text here-

-## Using cloudfront-private
+## Using in Twig

 -Insert text here-

-## cloudfront-private Roadmap
+## Roadmap

 Some things to do, and ideas for potential features: